 Tucson Aerospace Hiring in 2026: Why $200 Million in New Facilities Cannot Solve a Workforce Problem

 RTX Corporation is completing a $200 million expansion at its Hughes Missile Systems Park in Tucson.
 The new facility adds 550,000 square feet of production space dedicated to hypersonic missile systems.
-Yet at the time the expansion was announced, RTX's existing Tucson facilities were operating at only 85% capacity utilisation.
+Yet at the time the expansion was announced, RTX's existing Tucson facilities were operating at only 85% capacity utilization.
 The constraint was not physical space.
 It was people.

-This is the defining tension of Tucson's aerospace and defence market in 2026.
+This is the defining tension of Tucson's aerospace and defense market in 2026.
 Capital has moved faster than human capital can follow.
 The Department of Defense has increased missile procurement accounts by 8.4% in its FY2026 budget request.
 RTX has committed to hiring 1,200 additional technical staff in Tucson by Q4 2026.
 The Arizona Technology Council projects the market will be short 2,800 cleared engineering professionals and 1,400 precision manufacturing technicians by year-end 2026.
 The investment pipeline is full.
 The talent pipeline is not.

-Tucson's aerospace and defence sector employs approximately 38,400 workers across manufacturing, engineering, and MRO functions.
+Tucson's aerospace and defense sector employs approximately 38,400 workers across manufacturing, engineering, and MRO functions.
 That figure represents 9.8% of the metropolitan statistical area's total employment, according to Bureau of Labor Statistics data.
 The sector's average wage of $98,400 nearly doubles the regional average of $52,300.
 This is a market defined by high-value, high-stakes roles.

 Davis-Monthan Air Force Base provides 7,500 military and civilian positions and generates a $2.5 billion annual regional economic impact through the 309th Aerospace Maintenance and Regeneration Group and the 355th Wing.
 The base accounts for $412 million in local procurement contracts annually.
 It is a major economic anchor.
 But its primary function is aircraft storage, regeneration, and maintenance, not active manufacturing supply-chain integration.